dogusAkaydin/donation-analytics/README.md

    to insert sort if the list is almost sorted like this.

-As shown in [Performance and Scalability](Readme.md#performance-and-scalability) all these considerations made the algorithm be scalable almost in O(1) time.
+As shown in [Performance and Scalability](Readme.md#performance-and-scalability) all these considerations made the per-record time complexity about O(1) time, making the overall run time comlexity about O(n) where n is the number of records in the file.

 Footnotes: